Approximate Bayesian Computation with Path Signatures: Introduction

+In other approaches the engineering of summary statistics is bypassed altogether in favour of distances on the full dataset \citep[e.g.][]{Park2016, jiang2018approximate, Bernton2019, nguyen2020approximate}.
+However, in many such cases the focus is on \textit{iid} data, with non-\textit{iid} or sequential data appearing as an afterthought.
+The result of this is that there is a scarcity of automatic approaches to performing approximate Bayesian inference for generic dynamic, stochastic simulation models in the \gls{abc} literature with which practitioners of \gls{abc} can readily equip themselves.
+Developing automatic approaches to \gls{abc} that are more tailored to simulators generating sequences of dependent points will thus increase the ease with which \gls{abc} methods can be deployed in a broader range of real-world inference settings.

-We present here two novel methods for performing \gls{abc} for time series models that bypass the difficult problem of manually constructing summary statistics.
-Our approach leverages so-called \emph{path signatures}, a key object in the mathematics of rough path theory \citep[see e.g.][]{lyons2014rough}.
-Signatures have been employed successfully in a variety of tasks, from hand-gesture recognition \citep{Li2017} to the early identification of Alzheimer's disease \citep{Moore2019}, and constitute a natural feature set for multivariate and even irregularly sampled sequential data \citep{salvi2020computing}.
-We demonstrate that the path signature can be employed directly as a summary statistic, or in the context of a semi-automatic projection approach, to construct a powerful distance measure for time series data in \gls{abc}, and further that such an approach can recover more accurate posterior estimates than existing techniques.
+In response to this challenge, we present here two novel methods for performing \gls{abc} for time series models that bypass the difficult problem of manually constructing summary statistics for sequential data.
+Our approach leverages so-called \emph{path signatures}, a key object in the mathematics of rough path theory and the theory of controlled differential equations \citep[see e.g.][]{LyonsT.J2007Dedb, lyons2014rough}.
+Signatures have been employed successfully in a variety of machine learning tasks, from hand-gesture recognition \citep{Li2017} to the early identification of Alzheimer's disease \citep{Moore2019}, and constitute a natural feature set for multivariate and even irregularly sampled sequential data \citep{salvi2020computing}.
+We demonstrate that the path signature can be employed either directly as a summary statistic or in the context of a semi-automatic projection approach to construct powerful distance measures for time series data in \gls{abc}, and further that such approaches can recover more accurate posterior estimates than existing techniques.